azeonwy/dominioncards/README.md

 !card : ```$(urlfetch https://raw.githubusercontent.com/azeonwy/dominioncardstext/main/${1})```

 **Usage**:
-- Connect Nightbot or Streamlabs Cloudbot to your Twitch channel.
+- Connect Nightbot/Streamlabs Cloudbot/StreamElements to your Twitch channel.
 - Make a new custom !card command by copy pasting the code above.
 - Type in Twitch chat _!card sentry_ OR _!card throne_room_ OR _!card will-o'-wisp_.